-We both laughed, talked for a few minutes then she gave me her card.
+We both laughed, and talked for a few minutes then she gave me her card.
 Diana told me a little about herself.
-She had been a personal trainer for 16 years and fitness competitor since 2009.
+She had been a personal trainer for 16 years and a fitness competitor since 2009.
 She told me to call her and a few weeks later that’s what I did.
 Very soon thereafter I began training with Diana and had the most amazing and intense personal training experience I have ever had.

-Due to some unforeseen health issues I had to discontinue my workouts, however, I stayed in touch with Diana.
-Her energy, drive and passion has never ceased to amaze me, so I decided to interview her as an inspiring role model for people, especially women, aged fifty plus.
+Due to some unforeseen health issues, I had to discontinue my workouts, however, I stayed in touch with Diana.
+Her energy, drive, and passion has never ceased to amaze me, so I decided to interview her as an inspiring role model for people, especially women, aged fifty-plus.

 It is never too late to achieve your greatest potential and to discover your true purpose and passion.
 The only obstacle standing in your way is you!
 We sat down together and discussed her fitness journey.